rm511130/Tanzu-Workshop-TKGI/README.md

 - Using various commands on your Ubuntu VM and in a Docker container, you were able to see that many layers (and software versions) were assembled together on your behalf as a result of the `docker build` commands.
 - Now that you have a working, local container image of your `fact` and `petclinic` programs, as a developer, you should feel reassured that your Apps have a good chance of working in their containerized image format, when pushed to a server.
 This is one of the main reasons for the success of Container Images among developers.

-Congratulations, you have completed LAB-3.
+Congratulations, you have completed LAB-2.

 Please update the [Workshop Google Sheet](https://docs.google.com/spreadsheets/d/17AG0H2_zJNXWIP8ZOsXjjlPCPKwhskRTg5bgkRR4maI) with an "X" in the appropriate column.

 -----------------------------------------------------
-### LAB-4: Connecting to TKGI API and Resizing a Kubernetes Cluster
+### LAB-3: Connecting to TKGI API and Resizing a Kubernetes Cluster

 - The creation of a Kubernetes Cluster takes some time, so we created a Kubernetes Cluster for you in preparation for this workshop.
 The command used was:

 ```
-# pks create-cluster user1-cluster -e example.hostname --plan small --num-nodes 1  # do not execute
+# pks create-cluster user1-cluster -e user1-cluster-k8s.pks4u.com --plan small --num-nodes 1  # do not execute
 ```

 ![](./images/bosh_pks_k8s_on_public_cloud.png)